2015 FEU Tamaraws basketball team

-The 2015 FEU Tamaraws Men's Basketball team represents Far Eastern University during the University Athletic Association of the Philippines' 78th season in men's basketball division.
-The Tamaraws are led by their third year coach Nash Racela.
+The 2015 FEU Tamaraws Men's Basketball team represented Far Eastern University during the University Athletic Association of the Philippines' 78th season in men's basketball division.
+The Tamaraws were led by their third year coach Nash Racela.

 The Tamaraws won the UAAP Season 78 finals after defeating the UST Growling Tigers in 3 games, their first title since 2005 and 20th title overall.
-It is also the final season for 6 players, namely Mike Tolomia, Mike Belo, Roger Pogoy, Russel Escoto, Achie Inigo and Alfrancis Tamsi.
+It was also the final season for 6 players, namely Mike Tolomia, Mike Belo, Roger Pogoy, Russel Escoto, Achie Inigo and Alfrancis Tamsi.